Life inside the Forbidden City

 PLACES

-The Ming dynasty established the Palace of Heavenly Purity as the residence of the emperor, a tradition followed by Qing emperors.
-When the Yongzheng Emperor (reign 1722-1735) moved his home to the Hall of Mental Cultivation, he continued to hold court in the Palace of Heavenly Purity.
+The Palace of Heavenly Purity was established as the primary residence for emperors during the Ming dynasty (1368–1644), a tradition continued by early Qing emperors.
+This changed when the Yongzheng Emperor (reign 1722–1735) moved his personal home to the Hall of Mental Cultivation, though he continued to use the Palace of Heavenly Purity for state functions.

 PALACE OF HEAVENLY PURITY

-The emperors after Yongzheng followed the practice of keeping the imperial successor a secret.
-The emperor wrote a secret edict naming a successor from his sons.
-Two copies were made.
-One was kept by the emperor, the other was sealed in a box at the back of a horizontal board hanging over the throne.
+Following the Yongzheng Emperor, all emperors adopted a system to keep the imperial successor a secret.
+The emperor would write a secret edict naming a successor from his sons and create two identical copies.
+One copy was kept by the emperor, and the second was sealed in a box placed behind a horizontal board hanging over the throne.

-After the emperor’s death, the regent ministers opened the two copies of the secret edict to verify with other courtiers the designated prince to succeed to the throne.
+After the emperor’s death, regent ministers opened both copies of the secret edict to verify the designated prince before announcing the new successor to the court.

 THE HALL OF MENTAL CULTIVATION